7300 Niles Center Road

 Illinois Law Enforcement Accreditation Program (ILEAP)

-Accreditation is an ongoing process through which law enforcement agencies voluntarily measure their policies and procedures against established and accepted standards of excellence, and has compliance with those criteria verified by an independent, authoritative body.
+Accreditation is an ongoing process through which law enforcement agencies voluntarily measure their policies and procedures against established and accepted standards of excellence, and has its compliance with those criteria verified by an independent, authoritative body.
 For Illinois police departments, The Illinois Law Enforcement Accreditation Council serves in this capacity.
-In January 2012, after many months of review, self-assessment and preparation, the Skokie Police Department became only the sixth agency in Illinois to be awarded accredited status through the ILEAP program.
-The Department will next be assessed in the Fall of 2015.
+In December 2015, after many months of review, self-assessment and preparation, the Skokie Police Department was awarded reaccredited status through the ILEAP program.
+The Department will next be assessed in the Fall of 2019.

 Police Department Citizen Satisfaction Survey